Student Research Competition

 Submission Requirements

-Students should submit a short paper (6 pages maximum) submitted in the Conference Extended Abstracts Publication Format due 15 January 2007, 17:00 PST to the SIGCHI PCS siteexternal link
+Students should submit a short paper (6 pages maximum) submitted in the Conference Extended Abstracts Publication Format due 15 January 2007, 17:00 PST to the SIGCHI PCS site

 Paper should include: